A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Next, we comment on the active-sterile mixing angle in the (split) seesaw model.
 It is well known that the sterile neutrino DM with the keV mass should not contribute to the active neutrino masses through the (split) seesaw mechanism in order to satisfy astrophysical X-ray bounds on the active-sterile mixing angle (equivalent to the corresponding neutrino Yukawa couplings) as $\theta^2\equiv\sum|F_{1\alpha}|^2v^2/M_{M,1}^2\simeq\mathcal{O}(10^{-10})$ in the few keV region of $M_{M,1}$.
 This bound implies that when the keV sterile neutrino DM gives the small active neutrino mass through the (split) seesaw, the model is in conflict with the astrophysical bound.
 The simple reason is that the active-sterile mixing angle becomes large for small masses, $\theta^2=\sum |F_{1\alpha}|^2v^2/M_{M,1}^2\simeq m_{\rm sol(atm)}/M_{M,1}\simeq\mathcal{O}(10^{-6}-10^{-5})$, where $m_{\rm sol(atm)}$ denote the solar and the atmospheric neutrino mass scales.
+In other words, while both the Dirac Yukawa coupling and the sterile neutrino mass are suppressed by the size of the extra dimension, the suppression of the coupling enforced by the split seesaw mechanism is weaker; accordingly, active sterile mixing is somewhat \emph{enhanced}.
 Thus, an additional suppression for $\theta$ (or, equivalently, $|F_{1\alpha}|$) is required to satisfy the X-ray bound in a realistic model with keV neutrino DM.
 Such a situation can be easily realized by assuming the Yukawa couplings of the keV sterile neutrino to be additionally small compared with those of the other sterile neutrinos.
 In this case, the solar and the atmospheric neutrino mass scales are induced from the (split) seesaw with two heavier right-handed neutrinos.
 On the other hand, the separate seesaw can give an additional suppression factor for the active-sterile mixing.\\

 The separate seesaw model~\cite{Takahashi:2013eva} is a variant of the split seesaw.
 A fundamental assumption of the separate seesaw is that different generations of right-handed neutrinos can have different localization of the five-dimensional wave function and a Majorana mass of the right-handed neutrino unlike the split seesaw.
 For a realistic model building of keV neutrino DM, we consider the following action of the separate seesaw model,